 If you are a business or employee, we have compiled some helpful information and resources found here

-The creative vitality of the local art scene is that it is always flourishing and ever-expanding.
-For decades London’s art community has drawn the attention of visitors for its spirited and vibrant community of artists and art galleries.
-Many London artists advocate a local approach to artmaking, showing details of their immediate environment and revealing personal histories in their art.
-Here is a short-list of a wide range of local art galleries from the edgy to the refined.
+For decades, London’s art community has drawn the attention of visitors for its spirited and vibrant community of artists and art galleries.
+Many London artists advocate a local approach to artmaking, showing details of their immediate environment, and revealing personal histories in their art.
+Read on for a short-list of a wide range of local art galleries, from the edgy to the refined.

-Museum London is an art and history museum located near the Forks of the Thames River which for more than 70 years has preserved, interpreted and voiced the story of London.
-This distinctive arch-roofed building, designed by Raymond Moriyama opened in 1980, houses an impressive collection comprising more than 5,000 regional and Canadian works of art and over 45,000 artifacts.
-Noted examples of Canadian art include Paul Peel and Group of Seven.
-An iconic life-sized metal rhino created by artist Tom Benner has been a fixture on the Museum grounds for over two decades.
-Its acclaimed restaurant, The River Room and a second floor gallery showcase London’s best view of the Forks of the Thames.
+For more than 70 years, Museum London has preserved, interpreted, and voiced the story of our city through art, historical exhibits, and community events.
+This distinctive arch-roofed building, designed by Raymond Moriyama, houses an impressive collection of regional and Canadian works, including pieces by Paul Peel and the Group of Seven.
+An iconic, life-sized metal rhino, created by artist Tom Benner, has been a fixture on the grounds for over two decades.
+Be sure to book a table at their acclaimed restaurant, The River Room, which showcases London’s best view of the Forks of the Thames River.